Or, How to Love God and How not to Love God

 Admittedly, that is probably a little hard to understand for non-philosophical types, including myself, by the way.
 But if you’re going to promote the Trinity, then you need to understand enough of Zackhuber’s paper to see how a nonbiblical word and unscriptural thinking built the Trinity.
 And if you’re not a Trinitarian and want to reach people with the truth, you need to see enough to explain to them why this doctrine is not taught in Scripture.

-Basically, the orthodox doctrine of the church proclaims a somewhat linear progression of Christian thought, starting with the apostles writing and then continuing through the church fathers (both early and later) and on to the ecumenical councils, Papal bulls, and other developments in Christian thought to the doctrines mainline Christianity teaches today.
+Basically, the orthodox doctrine of the church proclaims a somewhat linear progression of Christian thought, starting with the apostles’ writings and then continuing through the church fathers (both early and later) and on to the ecumenical councils, Papal bulls, and other developments in Christian thought to the doctrines mainline Christianity teaches today.
 This process reflects an acceptance of the idea of the development of Christian doctrine, whereas the original writings (church epistles) were not fully explanatory, and to understand the Christian faith more fully, doctrines such as the hypostatic union, the Trinity, sacraments, and other later Christian developments were necessary, according to Orthodox theology.

 Google AI returned that “epigonal Platonists” refers to a school of thought after the original Platonic academy so they are early Platonists.

-I read papers like Zachhuber’s from time to time and see that comments like his accurately represent University and seminary training in Christian doctrine where , generally, Trinitarian and other tenets of Orthodoxy are accepted dogmatically, and opponents are treated dismissively.
+I read papers like Zachhuber’s from time to time and see that comments like his accurately represent University and seminary training in Christian doctrine, where, generally, Trinitarian and other tenets of Orthodoxy are accepted dogmatically, and opponents are treated dismissively.

-The article, Indoctrination and Deception Part 2 – The Trinity and Other Doctrines That Christians are Indoctrinated With – Not All Things Are Better Caught Than Taught, shows that as far back as Tertullian and up to modern theologians like Roger E. Olson Trinitarian theologians have treated opponents dismissively by portraying them as simple or even villains.
+The article, Indoctrination and Deception Part 2 – The Trinity and Other Doctrines That Christians are Indoctrinated With – Not All Things Are Better Caught Than Taught, shows that as far back as Tertullian and up to modern theologians like Roger E. Olson, Trinitarian theologians have treated opponents dismissively by portraying them as simple or even villains.

 I advanced in the Jews’ religion beyond many of my own age among my countrymen, being more exceedingly zealous for the traditions of my fathers.